JohnReedLOL/scala-trace-debug/README.md

 If you set the environment variable `ENABLE_TRACE_DEBUG` to `false`, runtime printing and assertions will be disabled.
 Compile time macros like `Log.find` and `Pos` will require a clean (`sbt clean`) followed by a recompile for this change to take effect.

-Instead of an environment variable, a system property can be used.
+Instead of an environment variable, a system property may also be used.
 "The system property takes precedence over the environment variable".

 ### Runtime Switches (Java Capable):